metablaster/WindowsFirewallRuleset/CONTRIBUTING.md

 To work with Windows PowerShell quickly in any directory see:
 [Windows PowerShell](/docs/WindowsPowerShell.md)

-### Recommended workspace extensions are as follows:
+### Recommended workspace extensions

-1. [TODO tree][extension todo-tree]

-    Required to easily navigate `TODO`, `HACK` and `NOTE` comments located in source files.
+1. [Auto Scroll][extension scroll]

+    Automatic scrolling of log files, useful to tail firewall logs.\
+    This extension complements `Log File Highlighter` extension above.

-2. [PowerShell][extension powershell]
+2. [Bookmarks][extension bookmarks]

-    PowerShell syntax highlighting, intellisense, formatting and other language support.

-3. [Markdownlint][extension markdownlint]

-    Helps to format and write better markdown, you get a list of problems in VSCode and fix them.
+    Helps you to bookmark various places in code to easily navigate various choke points.

-4. [Code Spell Checker][extension spellcheck]
+3. [Code Spell Checker][extension spellcheck]

     Helps to spell words correctly, you get a list of misspelled words in VSCode and fix them

+4. [Filter Line][extension filterline]

+    Filter log files according to json config, string or regex pattern

+5. [Fix JSON][extension fix json]

+    fix-json uses jsonic to parse json data in the current editor, then reformats the content using a simple JSON.stringify call.

-5. [Highlight Bad Chars][extension gremlins]
+6. [Highlight Bad Chars][extension gremlins]

     Helps to detect gremlins (bad chars), which cause issues such as unable to save file in UTF-8 format

-6. [Bookmarks][extension bookmarks]

-    Helps you to bookmark various places in code to easily navigate various choke points.

-7. [Rainbow CSV][extension csv]

-    Firewall rules can be exported into CSV file, this extension provides syntax highlighting for CSV files

-8. [Markdown All in One][extension markdown aio]

-    Provides markdown language features

-9. [XML][extension xml]

-    Useful for xml language support, can also help to detect issues with xml
+7. [Json][extension json]

+    This extension adds json support for Visual Studio Code.

-10. [Log File Highlighter][extension logs]
+8. [Log File Highlighter][extension logs]

     Custom syntax highlighting for log files, useful for firewall logs as an alternative of `mTail`.\
     This extension complements `Auto Scroll` extension below.

-11. [Auto Scroll][extension scroll]

-    Automatic scrolling of log files, useful to tail firewall logs.\
-    This extension complements `Log File Highlighter` extension above.

-12. [Filter Line][extension filterline]

-    Filter log files according to json config, string or regex pattern
+9. [Markdown All in One][extension markdown aio]

+    Provides markdown language features

+10. [Markdownlint][extension markdownlint]

+    Helps to format and write better markdown, you get a list of problems in VSCode and fix them.

+11. [PowerShell][extension powershell]

+    PowerShell syntax highlighting, intellisense, formatting and other language support.

+12. [Rainbow CSV][extension csv]

+    Firewall rules can be exported into CSV file, this extension provides syntax highlighting for CSV files

 13. [Remote SSH][extension remote SSH]